Ned Lagin: Early years

 Ned Lagin was born in New York City and raised on Long Island in Roslyn Heights, New York.
 Growing up, Lagin was influenced by classical and jazz music, and the modern music and art cultures of New York City in the 1960s.
 He started photography with a Kodak Baby Brownie Special at the age of five, and piano lessons and science, natural history, and electronic projects at the age of six.

 He attended the Wheatley School in Old Westbury, New York, was awarded two National Science Foundation Scholarships, and attended the Massachusetts Institute of Technology with the intention of becoming an astronaut.
 Lagin received a degree in molecular biology and humanities from MIT in 1971, where he studied with John Harbison, Gregory Tucker, David Epstein, Noam Chomsky, Gian-Carlo Rota, Salvador Luria, and Jerome Lettvin.
 Chomsky's generative grammar concepts inspired Lagin's thinking about creating generative music forms (1968), and Lettvin connected him to the writings of Norbert Wiener and Warren McCulloch, and more generally to cybernetics.

 While at MIT, Lagin also completed jazz coursework at the Berklee School of Music.
 He was deeply influenced by the jazz world in New York City, particularly pianist Bill Evans, whom he met in Boston and saw perform many times in New York and Boston in the late 1960s and early 1970s.
-During this period, Evans wrote out some of his tunes for Lagin.
-His piano teachers included Dean Earl, a Charlie Parker sideman, and he studied jazz improvisation with Lee Konitz.
-He played piano in the MIT Concert Jazz Band and MIT Jazz Quintet led by Herb Pomeroy, a sideman with Duke Ellington and Stan Getz.
+After becoming acquainted with each other, Evans wrote out some of his tunes for Lagin.
+During this period, his piano teachers included Dean Earl (a former Charlie Parker sideman) and Ray Santisi (a sideman with Parker, Stan Getz and Dexter Gordon).
+He also studied jazz improvisation with saxophonist Lee Konitz.
+Throughout his studies, Lagin played piano in the MIT Concert Jazz Band and the MIT Jazz Quintet; both groups were led by Herb Pomeroy, a former sideman with Duke Ellington and Stan Getz.

 In the autumn of 1971, Lagin began graduate study in composition as an Irving Fine Fellow at Brandeis University, where he studied with Josh Rifkin and Seymour Shifrin.
-He completed a symphony, a string quartet, jazz big band pieces, and electronic pieces before dropping out and permanently relocating to the Bay Area.
+He completed a symphony, a string quartet, jazz big band pieces, and electronic pieces before dropping out and permanently relocating to Marin County in the Bay Area.